BIOS1140/BIOS1140.github.io/docs/Exercise6.md

 <script src="js/hideOutput.js"></script>

 ### Bedbugs, pesticide resistance and study design

 We are going to use the `qtl` package in R to perform a basic QTL analysis on pesticide resistance on an **F2 intercross** in bedbugs, *Cimex lectularius*.
+A QTL analysis is a method for identifying the genes that underlie a specific phenotypic trait.
+For information on the principles behind a QTL analysis, have a look at section 6.3.4 in the textbook.
 Note that all the data we use here come from [Fountain et al (2016)](http://www.g3journal.org/content/6/12/4059).

 Bed bugs are an human ectoparasite that have experienced a population boom in the last two decades.
 They are nasty things, so a lot of research has focused on using pesticides to control them.
 However, some bedbug populations have evolved pesticide resistance, particularly to the most commonly used pyrethroid insecticide.

 In their study, Fountain et al crossed two strains of bedbugs. one resistant to the pesticide and the other susceptible.
 Using a resistant female and susceptible male, they created an F1 generation and then crossed two randomly selected F1 offspring, ultimately producing 90 F2 individuals.
 They then exposed the F2s to pytheroid insecticide and scored their resistance to it.
 The pesticide disrupts motor function, so F2s were scored either as susceptible (unable to right themselves if turned over), partially resistant (able to right themselves but walk with some difficulty) and resistant (walk normally, no apparent effect on motor control).

 The two grandparents, the two F1 parents and the 90 F2s were then genotyped using RAD-sequencing.
 RAD-sequences were mapped to a draft bedbug genome and then SNPs were called from 12 962 RAD tags.
-During their analysis, the authors discarded some individuals and markers so the dataset we are working is a subset of the original data.
+With this data we can perform a QTL analysis to identify the areas of the bedbug genome that are associatied with resistance to the pesticide.

 #### Reading in the bedbug data